Going Beyond the Flint Water & Housing Crises: Community-led Solutions for Equitable Systems

-The 2015 Green Supplement is also serving as the foundation for WE-Stand 2017, IAPMO’s upcoming National Standard for water efficiency and sanitation.
+The 2015 Green Supplement is also serving as the foundation for WE-Stand 2017, IAPMO’s released in May 2018 as a National Standard for water efficiency and sanitation.
 IAPMO is a plumbing and mechanical industry group whose codes have been adopted by jurisdictions worldwide.

 Huge thanks to editor Mathew Lippincott and the entire working group that collaborated on this project:

 A researcher and designer, Mathew co-founded the Public Laboratory for Open Technology and Science.
 There he develops environmental monitoring tools with a focus on involving and training non-technical participants in technology deployment.
 When not researching the history of technology, you can find him flying kites & balloons.